HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Finding A Melody

-If you want to create a melodic morphing, you may use the little basic melodic sequences (a few notes) and combine them with basic elementary rhythmic sequences.
+If you want to create a melody, you may use the little basic melodic sequences (a few notes) and combine them with basic elementary rhythmic sequences.
 The possibilities are innumerous.

 If you already have a chord progression that makes the structure of you work, Pizzicato displays the melody using three colours (green - orange - red) showing within the context, which notes are susceptible to sound correctly.